LucasJi/Jade/README.md

 # Jade

-This project is designed to enable the publication of my blogs, authored in [Obsidian](https://obsidian.md/), to a blog website.
-The website will strive to support various wonderful features of Obsidian, such as wikilinks, graph view, and more, as much as possible.
+Jade is a kind of [Obsidian](https://obsidian.md/) publishing solution.
+It publishes your Obsidian vault to a public website which strives to support various wonderful features of Obsidian, such as Obsidian flavored markdown, wiki-links, graph view, and more, as much as possible.

 ## Getting Started